simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

             ]
         }
      ```
-    Otherwise, the outliers field will enlist the FQDN and stage of the machines that are not in pre_deploy stage yet.
+    Otherwise, the outliers field will list the FQDN and stage of the hosts that are not in the pre_deploy stage.
-    If the FQDN field states that localhost is in deploy stage as shown below, please rollback the CM to pre_deploy stage :
+    For example:
     ```shell script
     {
          "expected_stage": "pre_deploy",